theadeyemiolayinka/python-scripts/contributing.md

 Then create a folder in the src folder with your github username.
 Inside this folder, create another folder with the name of the issue you want to solve.

+Feel free to give the project a star.

 # Example
 If I want to add a python script for basic addition
 I would create an issue stating so after assignment, I would